top of page

 Introduction

 Unless you’ve been living under a rock, you’ll have heard about PRIME.
 The brand, launched in 2022 by Logan Paul and KSI, sells a hydration drink, hydration sticks, and an energy drink.
 They have been wildly successful: in the first three months of this year (2023) they have captured almost 6% of the dollar share of sports drinks.
-To put this into perspective, Powerade—who have been around since 1987—captured about 7.5%.
-In their own words, PRIME products are designed to ‘...refresh, replenish, and refuel…’.
-So, let’s go through their claims and see if they stand up to scrutiny.
+To put this into perspective, Powerade—who have been around since 1987captured about 7.5%.
+In their own words, PRIME products are designed to ...refresh, replenish, and refuel.
+Let’s see if their claims stand up to scrutiny.

 Do PRIME Products ‘Refresh’, ‘Replenish’, and ‘Refuel’?